bloo0178/portfolio-api/README.md

 ## Description

 This is the code for the API that is used to provide my portfolio site with project data that is ultimately populated into project cards.
+This creates a Lambda function that connects to an existing DynamoDB table and then exposes its data through an AWS API Gateway.
+Commented out code in the .yml could also be uncommented and included to create a new DynamoDB table upon deployment.

 ## Deploy